3 ways to add numbered headings to your Confluence pages

 - An all-in-one bundle of macros to structure and style your Confluence pages

-- Includes Numbered Headings plus many other tools, such as Background, Tabs, Tooltip, and Buttons macros - learn more about the included macros
+- Includes Numbered Headings plus many other tools, such as Background, Tabs, Tooltip, Advanced Cards, LateX, and Buttons macros.

-In a nutshell: If your Confluence pages need more structure and style than Numbered Headings alone can provide, Content Formatting Macros are for you.
+In a nutshell: If your Confluence pages need more structure and style than Numbered Headings alone can provide, Mosaic is for you.

 Ready to make your content more user-friendly?

-Get Numbered Headings and a host of other macros with Content Formatting Macros for Confluence Cloud.
+Get Numbered Headings and a host of other macros with Mosaic for Confluence Cloud.
 Try free today!

 Related Content